NON:op's immersive platform for virtual performance and participation

 Thank You to Our Funders

-For the second year in a row, NON:op Open Opera Works has received significant support from the Robert H. and Terri L. Cohn Family Foundation.
+For the fourth year, NON:op Open Opera Works has received significant support from the Robert H. and Terri L. Cohn Family Foundation.

 We thank them for their generous donation during these difficult times.